opencodeiiita/sassy-css-reborn/submissions/mendelevium28/artworks.md

-created an abstract for a superhero
+created an abstract for a Superhero

 link :
 https://codepen.io/mendelevium28/pen/LYEMzoB